-The evaluation process is tied to learning objectives/outcomes.
-In order to maintain the program accreditation, all courses must meet accreditation standards.
-In addition, the courses meet university requirements for rigor and breadth required of undergraduate coursework, including credits, format, and assignments needed for a graduate degree.
+The program evaluation is the same for students taking online or campus-based courses.
+The courses meet university requirements for rigor and breadth required of undergraduate coursework, including credits, format, and assignments needed for the BA in Psychologfy.

 Part B.4.
 Students Residing Outside New York State